 Then Russell introduced me to Grant Cardone and I took his Unbreakable Business Challenge, attended 10X GrowthCon virtually, and then took a TON of other classes from him on everything from health to real estate investing.
 I am a member of his Cardone University 10X business class.
 Grant takes a little getting used to.
 He has never met a right wing conspiracy theory he doesn't love, which means he's sometimes hard for me to listen to, but he provides more free content than anyone else in the business.
 He and his team are constantly having free live calls and trainings, as well as sending all kinds of e-mails and free e-books.
 The only thing about 10X, for me anyway, is I don't feel like I have an advanced-enough business.
 My little service business isn't able to do a lot of the things they advise you do and I don't make enough money to hire anyone to help me.
 So, while I do recommend Grant and everyone at Cardone Ventures, I think you need a little more advanced business to get everything you can from their training.
 Definitely take advantage of all their free training, but wait until you've grown a little using their advice before you pay for more classes.

 Then I took Russell's PLR (private label rights) class with Paul Counts and Shreya Banerjee.
 This has been a great course and I am the farthest on setting up those funnels because they're already made.
 The class is free but the paid group includes editable information products with funnels and emails already done that you can change and rebrand.
-The thing I don't like is a lot of the courses are videos that I can't see any way to edit, so it's hard to rebrand those.
+The thing I don't like is a lot of the courses are videos that can't be edited using any free software, so it's hard to rebrand those without spending a lot of money up front.
 They add new products and funnels every month and also hold two live training classes.
-I've learned the most about making funnels from them and have one almost ready to go live.
+I've learned the most about making funnels from them and have one live.